 Research and Teaching Interests:

-My main research interests lie in the fields of public economics, macroeconomics, and finance, where I primarily take a behavioral perspective.
+My main research interests lie in the fields of macroeconomics, finance, and public economics, where I primarily take a behavioral perspective.
 In addition to these, I am also interest in econometrics and political economy.